svsticky/constipated-koala/INSTALLING.md

 docker-compose up -d
 ```

-MariaDB will now set itself up in the background, and will be available in
+PostgreSQL and Redis will now set itself up in the background, and will be available in
 a minute or so.
 You'll need to run the `docker-compose up` command again if you
 reboot your computer to start the database again.

-If you're already running a copy of MariaDB, you can use this copy to contain
+If you're already running a copy of PostgreSQL, you can use this too.
-Koala's files as well.
 You'll need to create a user with all privileges for the
-databases `koala-development` and `koala-test`, this is out of scope for this
+databases `koala-development` and `koala-test`, and set this in the `.env` file.
-tutorial.

 There is an example file in the root of this repository called
 `sample.env`.
 This file is a template for the actual configuration file